fresh-eggs/fresh-eggs.github.io/xband_post.md

 The XBAND also appears to use the `kDispatcherVector` message dispatcher for XBAND OS function calls.

-Below is a list I made of the XBAND SNES OS Function IDs that are provided to the `kDispatcherVector` via the `X` register in order to resolve to the address of that function.
+Below is a list I made of the XBAND SNES OS Function IDs that can be provided to the `kDispatcherVector` via the `X` register in order to resolve to the address of that function.

 [XBAND SNES OS Function IDs]()